-- The pre-op nurse will check your child’s vital signs (blood pressure, temperature, respiration rate, pulse, etc.) and do a physical assessment, and make the proper notations on the chart.
+- The pre-op nurse will check your child’s vital signs (blood pressure, temperature, respiration rate, pulse, etc.), do a physical assessment and make the proper notations on the chart.

 - The pediatric anesthesiologist will discuss the anesthesia process with you and your child: What anesthesia will do, how it will be administered, and how long your child may be affected by it after the treatment.
 You’ll discuss the possible need for medication, or “happy juice,” to help your child to relax before the anesthesia is administered.
 The anesthesiologist will accompany your child into the operating room for the duration of their treatment.

-- The operating room nurse will introduce themselves and confirm surgery.
+- The operating room nurse will introduce himself or herself and confirm surgery.

-- The surgeon will also introduce themselves and answer any questions you have about the surgery.
+- The surgeon will also introduce himself or herself and answer any questions you have about the surgery.